-- 1. Check the Enable radio button.
+- 1. Click the Enable radio button

-- 2. Enter the IP Address of a local host in the DMZ Host IP Address field.
+- 2. Enter the local host IP Address in the DMZ Host IP Address field

-- 3. Click the Save button.
+- Click the Save button.
+3.

 After you set the DMZ host, the firewall related to the host will not work.